 - Attach or link to the largest version of the image.
 Write a caption describing what the image is.
 Write a credit line describing the source of the image.

-- File as plain text or RTF file.
+- File as plain text or RTF file, or just include the article in the body of your email.

 - When filing a rewrite, use a different filename.
 In the example above, for instance, change the -v1 to -v2 or -v3.